BenjaminEarley/AndroidDagger2Demo/README.md

 # AndroidDagger2Demo

-Demo of using Dagger 2 in Kotlin
+Demo of using Dagger2 and RXJava2 in Kotlin